 Not all patient-subjects may wish to seek out representatives of the Subject Advisory Group, for some may be satisfied with the information obtained from physician-investigators.
-But patient-subjects should be well apprised of the availability of these representatives prior to their participation in projects which have to be sub-
+But patient-subjects should be well apprised of the availability of these representatives prior to their participation in projects which have to be submitted to the PRG because of the risk involved or because of the problems anticipated with obtaining valid consent.
+Patient-subjects may also wish to avail themselves of the SAG's services when they begin to wonder whether continuation of the intervention is worth the pain and suffering they have to endure.
+At such times the Subject Advisory Group assumes the important function of administering the procedures formulated for the termination of experimental treatments, 103